 Program Manager, Readiness Institute at Penn State

-Emma conducts program management, planning, and implementation for the Readiness Institute at Penn State.
-By incorporating elements of STEAM education, project-based learning, and mentorship, Emma engages Penn State resources and community partners to help Pittsburgh high school students achieve their post-secondary education goals.
+Emma is the program manager for the Readiness Institute at Penn State.
+In her role, Emma conducts program management, planning, and implementation for all Readiness Institute programs.
+By incorporating elements of STEAM education, project-based learning, and mentorship, Emma engages Penn State resources and community partners to help Pittsburgh area high school students achieve their post-secondary education goals and become community and future ready.

 Program Assistant, Readiness Institute at Penn State